blkemp/ABS-Region-Data/README.md

 * Saving each document as .csv

 All files are based on the ASGS (Australian Statistical Geography Standard) location methodology.
 There is potential of further exploration based on documents located here.

+# System Requirements:
+All exploration done on this dataset is currently being undertaking using Jupyter Notebooks using Python 3.7 with the below modules (list will surely expand over time):
+* NumPy
+* Pandas
+* MatPlotLib
+* SKLearn
+* Seaborn
+* os
+* TextWrap